-Assessment Technologies Institute (ATI) is one external examination offering standardized assessments/tests congruent with the NCLEX Test Plan.
-The assessment is used to measure the student's competence in the content specific area being tested.
-The Standardized testing will be scheduled and administered as outlined in the course syllabus.
+- Assessment Technologies Institute (ATI) is only one external examination offering standardized assessments that touts congruence with the NCLEX Test Plan. - The assessment will be used to assess the student's content mastery in specific practice areas. - The Standardized testing will be scheduled and administered as outlined in the course syllabus.